 Legal Careers Job Search

 For full time, entry level legal analyst or paralegal positions, larger law ﬁrms and ﬁnancial institutions will typically start their recruiting as early as the fall semester for May graduates and late fall/early winter for their summer interns.
-Firms will often recruit through Columbia’s On Campus Recruiting program on LionSHARE.
-Some legal internships are only open to law students, so either look for those positions accepting applications from undergraduate or master’s students, or target law departments in organizations of interest or smaller to mid-sized law ﬁrms that do not have a formalized program in place.
+Some firms may rtecruit through Columbia’s On-Campus Recruiting program.
+Some legal internships are only open to law students, so when looking for these positions check to see they are accepting applications from undergraduate or master’s students,.
+You can also target law departments in organizations of interest or smaller to mid-sized law ﬁrms that do not have a formalized program in place.
 If you’re exploring the possibility of becoming a lawyer, working in a ﬁrm in the communications department, recruiting department, or professional development department, is a way to get your foot in the door.

-The process for applying to positions at agencies like the FBI, CIA, or UN, can be time intensive, so you want to start the process early (i.e. 9 months prior to start).
-Smaller and midsized ﬁrms, as well as many government agencies and non proﬁts, will hire on an as-needed basis, meaning that they are typically looking for applicants to can begin work immediately.
-That being said, as with most ﬁelds, networking is key to securing a position, and research is essential to ﬁnd ﬁrms, organizations, and agencies that are a match for your interests.
+Students interested in Law may also be interested in working for organizations such as the Federal Bureau of Investigation, Central Intelligence Agency, or United Nations.
+The process for applying to positions to these agencies can be time intensive, so you want to start the process early (i.e. 9 months prior to when you would like to start).
+Smaller and midsized ﬁrms, as well as many government agencies and non-proﬁts, will hire on an as-needed basis, meaning that they are typically looking for applicants to can begin work immediately.
+As with most ﬁelds, networking is key to securing a position, and research is essential to ﬁnd ﬁrms, organizations, and agencies that are a match for your interests.

 Center for Career Education Resources